joshmcconaha/harbaugh-to-butt-chrome/README.md

 Installation
 ------------

-Download the zip file to the right of this README.
+Download the zip file to the right of this README (https://github.com/joshmcconaha/harbaugh-to-butt-chrome/archive/master.zip).
+Open the file.

 In Chrome, choose Window > Extensions.
 Drag Harbaugh-To-Butt.crx into the page that appears.

 Non-Chrome Browsers
 ------------